-Senate Bill No. 48 amends Section 2358 of the Oklahoma Income Tax Act, focusing on adjustments to taxable income and adjusted gross income for both corporations and individuals.
-The bill introduces limitations on deductions for qualifying gains that receive capital treatment, specifying that these deductions apply to certain tax years.
-It also updates statutory language to align with current legal standards, replacing references to the "Federal" Constitution with the "United States" Constitution and the "State" Constitution with the "Oklahoma" Constitution.
-Additionally, the bill modifies the treatment of net operating losses and income allocation from various sources, ensuring consistency with federal guidelines.
+Senate Bill No. 48 amends Section 2358 of the Oklahoma Income Tax Act, focusing on adjustments to taxable income for corporations and individuals.
+The bill introduces limitations on deductions for qualifying gains that receive capital treatment, specifying applicable tax years.
+It updates statutory language to ensure consistency with current legal standards, including replacing references to the "Federal" Constitution with the "United States" Constitution and the "State" Constitution with the "Oklahoma" Constitution.
+Additionally, the bill modifies the treatment of net operating losses and income allocation based on property situs or taxpayer domicile, aiming to streamline the tax code in alignment with federal regulations.

 Statutes affected: Introduced: 68-2358